gtewksbury/Microsoft-Bot-Framework-HOL/lab 8 - Azure Bot Services/README.md

 # Azure Bot Services
-Up until this point, we've been interacting with our bot through the emulator, but how do you actually host your bot so it can be consumed by external **channels**.
+Up until this point, we've been interacting with our bot through our local emulator, but how do you actually host your bot so it can be consumed by external **channels**?
 In this lab, we'll learn how to deploy our bot application to an Azure Bot Service via Visual Studio

 ## Create Azure Web App Bot
-Log into the [Azure Portal](https://portal.azure.com), and click the *Create a resource* button the top left of your screen.
+Log into the [Azure Portal](https://portal.azure.com), and click the *Create a resource* button on the top left of your screen.
 On the following screen, select *AI + Cognitive Services* and click *Web App Bot*

 ![Create Azure Web Bot App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%208%20-%20Azure%20Bot%20Services/images/azure-create-resource.png)